ulricheck/Oculus/README.md

 structure
 =========

-The Oculus extensions uses the KL2EDK tool to generate the required C++ code out of a json codegen file.
-This makes it easy to add functionality to the extension later, or support future versions of Oculus.
-You won't find any .cpp files in the *src* folder, the source code for certain non-automatic function bodies can be found in the .codegen.json file in the *src* folder.
+The Oculus extensions uses the KL2EDK tool to generate the required C++ headers.
+Since the number of callbacks is quite small, they are handcrafted and don't use KL2EDK's advanced codegen functionality.

 The latest KL2EDK documentation can be found here: http://documentation.fabricengine.com/FabricEngine/latest/HTML/ExtensionAuthoringGuide/kl2edk.html